General Tso’s Chicken

 This post may contain affiliate links.
 Read my full disclosure policy.

-General Tso’s chicken, that oh-so-delicious Chinese-American favorite, similar in preparation to orange chicken, features crispy chicken pieces smothered in a sweet, tangy, spicy sauce.
-While it’s a popular choice at Chinese restaurants, takeout or delivery never does it justice, as the chicken’s crispy texture is best enjoyed right after it’s cooked.
+While General Tso’s chicken is a popular choice at Chinese restaurants, takeout never does it justice because the chicken’s crispy texture is best enjoyed fresh from the pan.
 The good news is that you can easily whip up authentic General Tso’s chicken right in your own kitchen.
-Not only will you enjoy a delicious meal, but you’ll also feel a sense of pride in mastering a classic restaurant dish.
+Not only is it delicious, but there’s also something so satisfying about recreating a restaurant classic at home.

 “W.O.W.
 Literally one of the best dinners ever made!
 A few more steps than I’d normally bother with on a weeknight, but sooooooo worth it!!”